GOVTNZ/web-standards/guidance/assessment/tests/a11y/captions-transcripts.md

 Videos need captions, sometimes called subtitles.
 Captions provide a text version of what people are hearing on video or audio content.

+######High-stakes content

+High-stakes content is critical content that people need.
+Examples include content about:

+* civil emergencies and responses

+* entitlement or access to benefits, education, consumer or other community protections, passports, or visas

+* rights in criminal and civil proceedings

+* central government elections or referenda

+* tax obligations and rebates

+* general health information, specific health advice, health and safety in employment.

+######Videos published in the last 10 days

+There is a grace period of 10 business days from the publish date to provide captions.
+To find out when it was published:

+* Click on the YouTube icon (next to the cog) to view the video information in YouTube.

+* The publish date will be underneath the share icon.

+######Auto captions

+Don’t rely on auto-captions — they often don’t reflect what’s actually being said because of the differences in people’s ways of speaking.
+Automatic captions aren’t accessible because they’re not accurate enough.
+Captions in the specific language need to be listed.

+To find out what captions you have:

+1. Click on the cog (Settings) under the video

+2. Look at the caption options for Subtitles/CC.

+3. If the option selected says English (auto-generated), these are auto captions.

 ##### Descriptive text transcript

 Video and audio content needs a descriptive text transcript.